-I cook and bake with my kids regularly, starting when they’re toddlers, since it’s a fun way to be together and be productive.
+I’ve cooked and baked with my kids regularly, starting when they were toddlers, since it’s a fun way to be together and be productive.
 We have a few tools that we love to use to help make our experience a little easier, and I am delighted to share them with you today.

 Each of these kitchen tools for kids hold up well through typical toddler wear and tear and are great additions to your kitchen (in addition to our favorite learning tower).
 They are all designed for little hands and can help you bake with the kids, make your favorite cookies together, and just enjoy more cooking experiences.

 Below you’ll find options for little chefs for both baking and cooking projects.
 Each is meant for a small child to be used with supervision.

 Sign up for our email updates to get tips and ideas sent to your inbox.

 In this post you’ll find safe choppers, knives, mashers, spatulas, and tools for stirring, and more.
 (You may also want to pick up a toddler apron to help keep messes off clothing.)

 Crinkle Cutter (Also Known as Zig Zag Cutter)

 This slicer is the best!
 It’s crazy durable and easy for 1 year-olds to use since they can use both hands/arms to press down holding the grip.
 (You may need to help them to start out.)
 Montessori families love it, and it’s good for slicing things like cucumbers, potatoes, bananas, strawberries, melon, kiwi, and any other soft-ish pieces of produce.

 Stay nearby when it’s in use to help little fingers stay above the dull stainless steel cutting surface.